 Lyon Collection - another print from this series

-Royal Museums of Art and History, Belgium (via Cultural Japan) There are at least two different editions of this print.
+Royal Museums of Art and History, Belgium (via Cultural Japan) - also with the Yoshi seal There are at least two different editions of this print.
 We know this because the linked examples above to the Museum of Fine Arts in Boston and the Royal Museums in Brussels both carry the artist's personal seal in red below his signature.
 They also display highly patterned trousers while those on the actor in the print in the Lyon Collection are plain.

 There are two prints in the Lyon Collection of the same man acting under different stage names, several years apart, as the black man or kuronbō - first as Shikan I and later as Utamaro III.
 The kuronbō was only one stage persona is a set of quick change figures.
 For the other example go to #124.